-Intimacy refers to both the emotional closeness and physical intimacy between you and your partner.
+Intimacy refers to emotional closeness and physical intimacy between you and your partner.
 It may be time to address what aspects of intimacy scares you and your partner.

-What are the aspects of intimacy you both need to work on before giving up on a relationship?
-Identifying and working on those aspects can help you both build trust and move beyond a bond that simply makes you feel safe.
+What aspects of intimacy do you both need to work on before giving up on a relationship?
+Identifying and working on those aspects can help you build trust and move beyond a bond that simply makes you feel safe.

 Relationships may often reach a breaking point due to pent-up resentment.
 Do you feel like you can write down a long list of problems you have with your partner?

 Do you feel like criticizing your partner or policing them when they make a mistake or say or do something incorrect?
-It may be time to unilaterally disarm.
+It may be time to disarm unilaterally.

-Now answer all the aforementioned questions keeping the present in mind.
+Now answer all the questions above, keeping the present in mind.
 How much has everything changed?
 Before giving up on a relationship, you need to pause and reassess with your partner.

 Communication is one of the things that takes the strongest blow when a relationship has moved past the initial stages of love and infatuation.
-Try to schedule a time of the day when you sit and talk to your partner and listen to each other.
+Try to schedule a time when you sit and talk to your partner and listen to each other.

 Being in tune with your thoughts and feelings is one of the best ways to make difficult decisions in your life.

 Intimacy can be intimidating, commitment can be overwhelming, and relationships with substance and love take effort.
 Your mind and body are well aware of this reality.